nus-cs2113-AY2425S1/tp/docs/team/lucas-sc0.md

 * Custom exception were build on-top of existing code to handle invalid inputs
     - InventraInvalidRecordCountException
 * Created assertions for defensive programming
-* Configured non verbose logging for add command to ensure decluttering of UI
+* Configured non-verbose logging for add command to ensure de-cluttering of UI
 * Addressed bugs highlighted in PE-D

 3. JUnit Test Cases